 Nutrition International is helping create models for the delivery of zinc supplements with oral rehydration salts for the treatment of childhood diarrhoea.

 We are helping to build government commitment and capacity, strengthen the supply chain, support public education about zinc, modify the monitoring system, and support supervision and evaluation of the program.

 To help reduce iodine deficiency disorders in Indonesia, we work with small-scale, medium- and large-scale salt processors, local governments and other partners to improve salt iodization levels.

 We take a three-pronged approach to our strategy, including quality control, monitoring and enforcement.
 When pregnant women have enough iodine in their diet through iodized salt, their newborns benefit from healthier brain development.

-MI is providing technical assistance to small scale salt processors in the Bima and Lombok districts of West Nusa Tenggara province.
+Nutrition International is providing technical assistance to small scale salt processors in the Bima and Lombok districts of West Nusa Tenggara province.
 This support includes the provision of mobile iodization units, hand mixers, and hand sprayers.